What is Cohousing?

 Cohousing in Atlantic Canada

-We are excited to bring cohousing to Atlantic Canada.
-Our community has attracted members from around the world, thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.
+Our multigenerational community has attracted members from Nova Scotia, across Canada, and around the world — thanks to the scenic beauty and relaxed lifestyle of Nova Scotia’s spectacular South Shore.
+Read about life at Treehouse Village on our blog and check out our homes for sale or rent.
+Questions?
+Please email us at info@treehousevillage.ca.